splunk/public-o11y-docs/apm/apm-use-cases/service-map.rst

 Kai adds a link to Tag Spotlight for the offending endpoint to the customer ticket
 =====================================================================================

-Kai gets a link to the Tag Spotlight for the endpoint and includes it in a note he adds to the customer tickets identifying the endpoint as the root cause of the error.
+Kai gets a link to the Tag Spotlight for the endpoint and includes it in a note they add to the customer tickets identifying the endpoint as the root cause of the error.
 Kai sends the ticket to the payment service owner for further troubleshooting.

 Summary
 ==============

 Kai used the service map to quickly isolate a service with a high root cause error rate and identified it as the likely culprit of invalid request errors customers were reporting.
-He shares this info with the service owner for further troubleshooting.
+Kai shares this info with the service owner for further troubleshooting.

 Learn more
 ==============